remnrem/luna-doc/docs/ref/predict.md

-The Luna script a) sets up the cache, b) does some pre-processing, c) extracts metrics for N1, then N2, then N3 sleep, using the freeze/thaw mechanism to swap between stages, and then d) runs `PREDICT` to make a predicton.
+The Luna script a) sets up the cache, b) does some pre-processing, c) extracts metrics for N1, then N2, then N3 sleep, using the freeze/thaw mechanism to swap between stages, and then d) runs `PREDICT` to make a prediction.

 If `p1.lst` is a sample list pointing to the EDF and staging annotations for one 69 year-old individual, then we could run: